 - maintains and broadens state flexibility on supportive services, without which many older people cannot work;

-- calls for performance indicators to be disaggregated by age, which should make it easier to see how older workers fare under WIOA programs; and
+- calls for performance indicators to be disaggregated by age, which should make it easier to see how older workers fare under WIOA The law that coordinates among federal workforce development programs and activities. programs; and

 - requires that administrative reports on individuals with barriers to employment be made public.

-In addition, WIOA will strengthen and streamline membership on the state and local workforce development boards that will implement WIOA as they did the Workforce Investment Act.
+In addition, WIOA The law that coordinates among federal workforce development programs and activities. will strengthen and streamline membership on the state and local workforce development boards that will implement WIOA The law that coordinates among federal workforce development programs and activities. as they did the Workforce Investment Act.
 It will also focus workforce development collaboration on the needs of regional economies and promote career pathways and sector partnerships to foster employment in in-demand jobs.
 The law emphasizes the importance of having American Job Centers (one-stop career centers) create strong ties with employers by requiring Workforce Investment Boards to identify strategies for engaging employers.

 Other public workforce programs focus specifically on older people.